jostrm/azure-enterprise-scale-ml-usage/README.md

 ## Setup options
 As a mirror-repo (Github) or "Bring your own repo" (Github or Azure Devops) <br>

-After you have copied the  [bootstrap.properties.template](./bootstrap.properties-.template) and edited your [bootstrap.properties](./bootstrap.properties), you have the options below.
+After you have copied the  [.env.template.template](./.env.template-.template) as your [.env](./.env) file, you have the options below.

 - A) Bootstrap as a mirror-repo in Github, it becomes a private, internal or public Github repo
     - **When to choose**: If you are allowed to create own repos, and Gihub is your preffered choice.